tamirgz/RepData_PeerAssessment1/PA1_template.md

   html_document: default
 ---

-This is the a report that contains all the required information for "Peer Assessment 1" assignment.
+This report contains all the required information for "Peer Assessment 1" assignment.
 The raw data was downloaded from <https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip>.
 **The raw data has to be in the *work directory***